Project 2

 The pinout diagram identifies each contact or pin of the IC.
 Usually, a datasheet will include a pinout and a table that matches each pin with a description.
 The pinout may change depending on the IC’s packaging, which the datasheet will indicate.
 For this project, the IC package is DIP.

 Note that the organization of the pinout differs from the schematics below.
 The true location of the ICs pins is shown by the pinout, not the schematic.
-Use the notch on a DIP-style IC to find its correct orientation.
+Use the notch (the U-shaped indentation) on the top of the DIP-style IC to find its correct orientation: the pin directly left to the notch will always be pin 1.

 How It Works